prudent-rs/prudent/README.md

 - lightweight (no dependencies, no procedural macros, fast build)

 # const-friendly
-Results of `prudent`'s macro invocations are `const` if the original invocation would be `const` also.
+Results of `prudent`'s macro invocations are `const` if the original invocation would also be `const`.

 # API and examples
 All the following examples are also run as